Thyroid Cancer - What to Expect When You've Been Diagnosed

 Unfortunately, not all doctors will listen when you feel you need a change.
 If you've had thyroid cancer, your TSH level is different than someone who has thyroid disease.
 It's best to find a doctor who specializes in thyroid cancer, as he/she will have a better understanding of what you require.

-Blood Tests & Scans
+Follow-Up Procedures: Blood Tests and Scans

 During the first year after your treatment, your physician will order blood tests several times to make sure you are on the right dosage of levothyroxine.
 Blood testing also helps monitor for persistent or recurrent cancer.
 Make certain to ask for your results, and keep track of them in a notebook.